Neto6391/adonis-roleplay/README.md

 # Run Project

 -   Use Database Mysql in Docker or server mode
--   Create database 'roleplay' => 'create table roleplay;'
+-   Create database 'roleplay' => 'create database roleplay;'
 -   After created database, run all migrations from Adonis => 'node ace migration:run'
 -   To run project, use this command => 'yarn dev'